 This collaborative process was initiated and co-led by Merit School of Music, a nationally accredited music school based in Chicago’s West Loop and working across the city to help young people of all backgrounds achieve lifelong success through music, and the Chicago Sinfonietta, the nation’s most diverse professional orchestra, which promotes diversity, equity, and inclusion not only through its orchestra roster, but through a highly effective fellowship programs for orchestral musicians and conductors.

-Implementation of the Chicago Musical Pathways Initiative will be led by Merit School of Music and the Chicago Youth Symphony Orchestras (CYSO), which provides music education through orchestral programs and performance opportunities.
+Implementation of the Chicago Musical Pathways Initiative is led by Merit School of Music and the Chicago Youth Symphony Orchestras (CYSO), which provides music education through orchestral programs and performance opportunities.
 Steering Team partners participating in the implementation of CMPI include:

 - Chicago High School for the Arts (ChiArts);